shakira-p/ASC-ODE-team11/docs/files/stepper/runge_kutta.md

 - Computes the solution using a fixed sequence of explicit stages where each stage depends only on previously computed stages, so no nonlinear or linear systems must be solved.
 - Simple to implement and flexible: different orders and error properties are obtained by choosing Butcher‑tableau coefficients, making it easy to build higher‑order schemes.
-- Conditionnally stable and best suited for non‑stiff problems — time step size must satisfy stability constraints (e.g., CFL‑type limits) for reliable results
+- Conditionally stable and best suited for non‑stiff problems — time step size must satisfy stability constraints (e.g., CFL‑type limits) for reliable results
 ### Implicit Runge Kutta Method

 The implicit Runge Kutta method is also implemented using the Butcher tableau representation.